 According to Statistics Canada, more than half of renters in Canada do not have tenant insurance.
 Do your tenants fall into that category?
 Should they be concerned?
 Yes!
 Should you be concerned?
 Yes, again!

-Many tenants (and landlords) are simply unaware of the serious gaps in coverage that exist if a tenant does not have their own insurance.
+Many tenants (and landlords) are simply unaware of the serious gaps in coverage that exist if a tenant does not have their own insurance from Covered or elsewhere.

 6 Things Landlords (and Renters!)
 Should Know About Tenant Insurance